Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 #Block(color: purple)[
   *What we've learned about normal forms:*

-  + *Building blocks:* Literals, cubes (AND of literals), clauses (OR of literals)
+  + *Building blocks:* Literals, cubes (AND of literals), clauses (OR of literals).
-  + *DNF (Disjunctive Normal Form):* OR of cubes --- "output is 1 if ANY scenario holds"
+  + *DNF (Disjunctive Normal Form):* OR of cubes --- "output is 1 if ANY scenario holds".
-  + *CNF (Conjunctive Normal Form):* AND of clauses --- "ALL constraints must be satisfied"
+  + *CNF (Conjunctive Normal Form):* AND of clauses --- "ALL constraints must be satisfied".
-  + *Minterms/Maxterms:* Maximal cubes/clauses containing all variables
+  + *Minterms/Maxterms:* Maximal cubes/clauses containing all variables.
-  + *SoP/PoS (Canonical forms):* Unique representation using all minterms/maxterms
+  + *SoP/PoS (Canonical forms):* Unique representation using all minterms/maxterms.
-  + *Shannon expansion:* Recursive decomposition by cofactors
+  + *Shannon expansion:* Recursive decomposition by cofactors.
-  + *Universality:* Every Boolean function has both DNF and CNF representations ]
+  + *Universality:* Every Boolean function has both DNF and CNF representations.
+]

 #Block(color: yellow)[
   *Key insight:*
   Normal forms let us synthesize ANY circuit from a truth table.

   But _canonical_ forms are often huge --- we need _minimization_ techniques!
 ]